-How do you administer slippery elm to your dog?
+How do I administer slippery elm to my dog?

 Administration of slippery elm depends on how you intend to apply it to your dog, internally or externally.

-For internal administration, give your dog half an opened capsule (per 10 pounds) mixed with cold water.
+For internal administration, consult your vet.
+Typically, you would give your dog half an opened capsule (per 10 pounds) mixed with cold water.
 This herb can absorb many times its weight in water, so make sure you add enough water to create a gruel-like substance.
 Its sweet, mild taste should be well-tolerated by your dog.

 Be sure to check the quality of the slippery elm you are using to make sure it is still efficacious.
 It should be a light grayish-tan and taste mildly sweet.
 Check the herb daily for freshness; stale slippery elm will be darker and taste bitter over time.
 Don’t use any slippery elm that looks, smells, or tastes bad.

 Timing is also critical in making this herb work efficiently for your dog.
-If you intend to use slippery elm long-term, give it to your dog separately from meals and other medications at least an hour.
-Give another dose at bedtime so the slippery elm can work undisturbed on your dog at night.
+If you intend to use slippery elm long-term, give it to your pooch separately from meals and other medications at least an hour.
+Give another dose at bedtime so the slippery elm can work undisturbed at night.

 With gastrointestinal issues, give your dog slippery elm 30 to 60 minutes before, immediately with, or right after meals.
 Upper gastrointestinal ailments will respond better if this herb is ingested before meals.
-If your dog has lower digestive issues, like constipation, he will benefit from slippery elm ingestion with or right after eating his food.
+If your pup has lower digestive issues, like constipation, they will benefit from slippery elm ingestion with or right after eating their food.